Slackadays/Clipboard/README.md

 # How To Use

 In all commands, you can substitute `cb` for `clipboard`.
 Add a number from 0 to 9 to the end of the action to choose which clipboard you want to use (the default is 0).
+That's right, you have 10 different clipboards!

 ## Copy
 `clipboard copy (file) [files]`